lajanki/markov_text_generator/README.md

 Using the program consists of two phases: training and generating.

 1. Training requires training data: a plain text file containing the text to mimic.
-Two sample files, a selection of fairytales and a set of Donald Trump's tweets are provided in `data/training` directory.
+Two sample files, a selection of fairytales and a set of Donald Trump's tweets are provided in `data/training/` directory.

 To train a genrator run
 ```
-python main.py --train <train-data> <n>
+python main.py train <train-data> <n>
 ```
-where `<train-data>` is a training file in the training directory and `<n>` is the size of the ngram to split the text into.
+where `<train-data>` is a training file in the training directory `data/training/` and `<n>` is the size of the ngram to split the text into.
+If not specified, ngram size defaults to `3`.
 For instance,
 ```
-python main.py --train realDonaldTrump.txt
+python main.py train @realDonaldTrump.txt
 ```
-In this case `n` will default to `3`.
-This outputs a model `realDonaldTrump.dat` in `data/cache`.
+This outputs a model `@realDonaldTrump.dat` in `data/cache/`.
 The model contains information about the ngrams and their successor (it's really just a json file of all n-1 successive words as keys and a list of successors as values)

 2. To generate text using the above model, run
 ```
-python main.py --generate realDonaldTrump.dat 30 3
+python main.py generate @realDonaldTrump.dat 30 3
 ```
 This generates 3 paragraphs of about 30 words each (actual number of words is pulled from a normal distribution).